leanstacks/angular-fundamentals/README.md

 The branch named `http-service` contains the source code illustrated in the episode [AngularJS Dependency Injection and Using the $http Service to GET Data](https://youtu.be/GSAR9R9TUC0?list=PLGDwUiT1wr696cif6lV8V4-HKGbDzR7iZ).

+#### ng-resource

+The branch named `ng-resource` contains the source code illustrated in the episode [Creating Custom AngularJS Services and Using the ngResource Module](https://youtu.be/wswMCtIrChI?list=PLGDwUiT1wr696cif6lV8V4-HKGbDzR7iZ).

 ## Languages